Blue light filter for Mac

 📊

-Live eye health score
+Live eye comfort score

 A 0–100 score displayed in your menu bar alongside the eye icon.
 Calculated from filter activity, warmth level, and break compliance throughout the day.